 In the Multilingual captions dialog, you can add and edit multilingual captions and generate references to nodes in the definition tree view.
-Open the dialog using Edit | Captions in the menu bar.
+Open the dialog using Edit > Captions.

 Multilingual captions are standalone objects and are not saved in web project files.
 Instead, a reference to the multilingual caption is created in the web project nodes.